 THE RIPENESS OF CANNABIS PLANTS:

-Growing cannabis can be a fine art, from how you germinate to what you feed will all come down to each grower’s preference.
+Growing cannabis can be fine art, from how you germinate to what you feed will all come down to each grower’s preference.
 Determining when your cannabis plant is ready and ripe is no exception.
 However, there are key factors and cues that help us to determine when your cannabis plant is at its optimum ripeness.

 HARVESTING YOUR CANNABIS PLANT: